zzaym/Large-Scale-Distributed-Sentiment-Analysis-with-RNNs/code_doc.md

 + get_dataloader:create dataset object, randomly split into 90% training data and 10% test data.

 ### install_boto3_h5py.sh
-This file is used to perform bootstrap action in AWS EMR and install software
+This file is used to perform bootstrap action in AWS EMR and install software.

 ### mapper.py
 This file is used to remove stop words, punctuations from raw text and transform text to lower case.